S4 method for class 'INLAvaan'

 Value

-A data frame of class compare.inlavaan_internal containing model fit statistics.
+A data frame of class compare.inlavaan_internal containing model fit statistics, sorted by descending marginal log-likelihood.

 Details

-• logBF: The natural logarithm of the Bayes Factor relative to the best model.
+• logBF: Natural-log Bayes factor relative to the best model.

 Examples